mdancho84/mdancho84.github.io/_posts/2019-06-09-Wedding-Risk-Model-App.md

 The objective at the time invites are sent out are to make sure that all the right people are invited, but at the same time ensure that unexpected costs do not pop up because too many people RSVP _yes_.

 There are a few drivers that lead to the uncertainty of guest attendance.
-These factors are the distance to the wedding, cost of of attendance (e.g. hotel & travel), availability of the guest based on the time of year, and the strength of the relationship between the guest and the couple.
+These factors are the distance to the wedding, cost of of attendance (e.g. hotel &amp; travel), availability of the guest based on the time of year, and the strength of the relationship between the guest and the couple.

 #### 2.2 Synthesize Outcomes